victor-anisimov/Librett/README.md

 # LibreTT - Tensor Transpose Library

-LibreTT is a free Tensor Transpose Library for nVidia, AMD and Intel GPU accelerators.
+LibreTT is a free Tensor Transpose Library for nVidia, AMD, and Intel GPU accelerators.

 ## About